Marian Rewers, MD, PhD

 Professor of Pediatrics, Clinical Director of BDC

-Dr. Rewers is directing a clinical team of 20 physicians and over 150 ancillary and research staff serving a population of 6000 children and adults with type 1 diabetes, mostly from the Western U.S.
+Dr. Rewers is directing a clinical team of 25 physicians/scientists and over 120 ancillary and research staff serving a population of 6000 children and adults with type 1 diabetes, mostly from the Western U.S.

 Dr. Rewers' primary goal is to identify environmental causes of autoimmune diabetes and to translate these findings into prevention.
 He is the principal investigator of large NIH-funded prospective cohort studies.
 The Diabetes Autoimmunity Study in the Young (DAISY) has screened for diabetes genes over 31,000 newborns from families where nobody has diabetes as well as over 1,800 young relatives of people with the disease.
 Over 2,500 high-risk infants have been followed for up to seventeen years to learn how genes and the environment interact to trigger the onset of type 1 diabetes.
 In DAISY participants, certain genetic backgrounds, early dietary exposures, and infections have been found to be associated with diabetes.
 Based on this model, the National Institutes of Health funded a multi-center consortium - The Environmental Determinants of Diabetes in the Young (TEDDY) that includes centers from Colorado, Washington, Georgia/Florida, Germany, Finland, and Sweden.
 Dr. Rewers is heading the Colorado center as well as co-chairing the Steering Committee of TEDDY.
 This is the most comprehensive effort ever funded to identify environmental triggers of Type1 diabetes.
 This study has screened over 424,000 newborns and is following 8,677 of those with the highest risk genes.
 All of the centers are collecting the same information about viruses, dietary factors, immunizations, and stressors in the lives of children in the study to determine the factors that could be changed to prevent diabetes.